Lake Ridge, Virginia

 Maintain record and database of Troop Resource Survey and Vehicle information.

 Provide data required to complete Tour Permits to Tour Permit Coordinator as needed.

-At time of re-charter, works with re-charter team to verify all data and make updates as necessary and assist in re-charter by preparing Troopmaster records for submittal to council office.
+At the time of re-charter, works with the re-charter team to verify all data and make updates as necessary and assist in re-charter by preparing Troopmaster records for submittal to the council office.

 Coordinate maintenance of Troopmaster database with Advancement Coordinator.

 Coordinate with other adult leaders to provide data as needed to accomplish their duties.

 Troop's "duty expert" on adult recognition awards.
 Duties: